-Ranging from a few thousand to more than a million dollars, the numbers associated with the true cost of a network breach range about as widely as the number of new threats popping up daily.
-Let’s suffice it to say that number-wise, the cost depends on:
+Ranging from a few thousand to more than a million dollars, the numbers associated with the actual cost of a network breach range about as widely as the number of new threats popping up daily.
+So let’s suffice it to say that number-wise, the cost depends on:

 - The fees of IT security experts to address the problems.